gelisam/hawk/doc/README.md

 ## When should I use Hawk?

-At the moment, Hawk is best at filtering and reorganizing collections of "opaque" strings organized in a table or as a sequence of lines.
-A simple example would be to emulate [head](http://en.wikipedia.org/wiki/Head_%28Unix%29), while a more advanced example would be to parse a python-style indentation-based syntax and to convert it to a lisp-style representation of that tree structure.
+At the moment, Hawk is best at filtering and reorganizing collections of strings organized in a table or as a sequence of lines.
+Many standard command-line tools can be easily approximated using [very short Haskell expressions](http://www.haskell.org/haskellwiki/Simple_Unix_tools); for example, here is a simplified version of [`head`](http://en.wikipedia.org/wiki/Head_%28Unix%29).

 ```bash
 > seq 10 | hawk -a 'L.take 3'